threetee/scalr/bin/README.md

     15360 - Production-DB-Shard4 - RUNNING - aliases: prod-db-shard4, shard4
     15548 - DW-Production        - TERMINATED - aliases: N/A

-The message about missing aliases always happens with the first command you run.
+Note: The message about missing aliases always happens with the first command you run.
 See more about them below.

 You can get details about a farm: